-Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and, therefore, material weaknesses may exist that were not identified.
+Our consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control over financial reporting that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
 However, as described in the accompanying Schedule of Findings and Questioned Costs, we identified certain deficiencies (a deficiency) in internal control over financial reporting that we consider to be material weaknesses (a material weakness) and significant deficiencies.
 (If no significant deficiencies, adjust last sentence.)

 A deficiency in internal control over financial reporting exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent, or detect and correct, misstatements on a timely basis.
-A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the \\\\\\''s financial statements will not be prevented, or detected and corrected, on a timely basis.
-We consider the deficiencies described in the accompanying Schedule of Findings and Questioned Costs, as items [list finding numbers] to be material weaknesses.
+A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the 's financial statements will not be prevented, or detected and corrected, on a timely basis.
 A significant deficiency is a deficiency, or combination of deficiencies, in internal control over financial reporting that is less severe than a material weakness, yet important enough to merit attention by those charged with governance.
-We consider the deficiencies described in the accompanying Schedule of Findings and Questioned Costs, as items [list finding numbers] to be significant deficiencies.
-[Use this paragraph when there are also significant deficiencies that are not material weaknesses.]
+We consider the deficiencies described in the accompanying Schedule of Findings and Questioned Costs as items [list finding numbers] to be material weaknesses, and items [list finding numbers] to be significant deficiencies (If no significant deficiencies, adjust last sentence.)

-\\Paragraph to be used when there are no reportable instances of noncompliance or other matters.
+paragraph to be used when there are no reportable instances of noncompliance or other matters.